saurabh1088/notes/iOS/QnA/QnA1.md

 property *protectionSpace*.
 This *protectionSpace* property provides additional information and also tells about the authentication challenge received, if that challenge is asking for credentials or verifying the server certificate for SSL pinning.

+## How can one classify something in Swift as a module?
+A module is a single unit of code which is built and shipped or distributed as a single unit.
+In code anything one can import with the import statement can be termed as a module.
+Also in Xcode for a project, each build target is also a separate module.

+## For a public class what will be the default access level of its properties and methods?
+INTERNAL.
+It may appear it is going to be public, but actually it will be internal.
+Usually the access level trickles down to the type's members as well.
+However there is exception in case of when the type is declared as public.
+For public type, the default access level comes as internal.
+This way it prevents accidently exposing APIs which aren't meant to be public.

+## For an internal class what will be the default access level of its properties and methods?
+Internal

+## What is the use case for defining a type to be private?
+One can define a private inner type to make internal data structure cleaner, however one doesn't need to expose these details to outsiders, hence these can be declared as private.